 Spence-Chapin is one of three U.S. based adoption organizations accredited by the South African Central Authority, the Department of Social Development.

-Spence-Chapin currently partners with Johannesburg Child Welfare, a non-profit organization that has provided over a century of service to the children, families, and communities of Johannesburg.
+Spence-Chapin partners with Johannesburg Child Welfare, a nonprofit organization that has provided over a century of service to the children, families, and communities of Johannesburg.
 South Africa is a Hague country where the Department of Social Development oversees intercountry adoptions.
-The children in SouthAfrica typically live in children's homes that are run like small group homes.
-The children receive specialized medical care for regular check-ups as well as individualized support for children with specific needs.
+The children in South Africa typically live in children's homes that are run like small group homes.
+The children receive specialized medical care for regular check-ups as well as individualized support for children with specific needs

-- Boys and girls ages to 9 years old - Children with a range of special needs including unpredictable or unknown developmental delays, prematurity, dx of HIV+ and or HIV exposure, Hepatitis B, and congenital syphilis
+- · Boys and girls ages 1 to 9 years old - Children with a range of special needs including unpredictable developmental delays, prematurity, HIV or in-utero HIV exposure, Hepatitis B, and congenital syphilis